CuiYao631/DevMate/README.md

 > If you can't open it after installation on macOS, exec the following command then reopen:
 > ``` shell
->  sudo xattr -d com.apple.quarantine /Applications/Tiny\ RDM.app
+>  sudo xattr -d com.apple.quarantine /Applications/Tiny\ DevMate.app
 > ```

 ## Build Guidelines